Zainab-Ipaye/flask-task-management-app/README.txt

 Overview:

 Zainab's Task Management App is a secure, containerized Flask web application for managing projects and tasks.
-It supports user registration, login, role-based access, and real-time task and project management.
+It supports user registration, login and role-based access.
 The app incorporates modern DevOps practices, including CI/CD pipelines with GitHub Actions, static code analysis, security scanning, and Dockerized deployment to Heroku.

 This README details setup, usage, testing, deployment, and troubleshooting.